shabin5785/Golang_notes/GO_1.md

 for interfaces and reference typ es (slice, pointer, map, channel, function).
 The zero value of an aggregate typ e li ke an array or a str uct has the zero value of all of its elements or fields

+-The zero-value mechanism ensures that a var iable always holds a well-defined value of its typ e;
+**in Go there is no such thing as an uninitialized var iable.** This simplifies code and often ensures sensible behavior of boundary conditions without ext ra work